ANGELICA ARCHANGELICA _ ANGELICA _ ARCHANGEL ::: HOLY GHOST ROOT

 The Angelica Person

 The woman's spirit herb.
 Maiden medicine.
 Stephen Buhner talks of Angelica being a female role model, for a maiden becoming a woman.
 Especially a girl in her Saturn returns or late 20's, who has lacked a strong female role model to guide her into her mature feminine.
-For a woman having trouble establishing her own identity or wanting to break free from societies role models.
+For a woman having trouble establishing her own identity or wanting to break free from society’s role models.
 The Angelica person may be thin, malnourished and pale needing to gain mass with poor circulation, or they might also be large, stout bear-like person with blood stagnation & fluid retention.
 By strengthening one’s self image, with the tone of balance, this naturally grounds the superfluous elements of certain personalities.
+When this person presents, Angelica is the plant medicine to call on.
+She holds the teachings & healings of this state.

 Angelica should not be used during pregnancy.
 The furanocoumarins can cause photosensitivity and irritate the skin in sensitive people, so limit sunbathing.
-According to a Canadian First Nations the root can be prepared into a deathly poison (could be a misidentification for a cousin apiaceae Cicuta virosa which is poisonous.
+According to Canadian First Nations people, the root can be prepared into a deathly poison (could be a misidentification for a cousin apiaceae Cicuta virosa which is poisonous).
 The roots are poisonous if not dried properly.

 The roots must be dried first, and quite soon after harvest to avoid the oils turning rancid.
 Likewise the seeds also lose potency if not frozen.
 A decoction of the root creates a more bitter medicine, whereas a tincture increased the relaxing effects.
 Extracts should be made from dried root.